Cloud-scale job scheduling and compute management

 Get batch computing power when you need it

 Batch processing began with mainframe computers and punch cards.
-Today it still plays a central role in business, engineering, science, and other pursuits requiring running lots of automated tasks—processing bills and payroll, calculating portfolio risk, designing new products, rendering animated films, testing software, searching for energy, predicting the weather, and finding new cures for disease.
-Previously only a few had access to the computing power for these scenarios.
-With Azure, that power is available to you when you need it, without a massive capital investment.
+Today, it still plays a central role in business, engineering, science, and other areas that require running lots of automated tasks—processing bills and payroll, calculating portfolio risk, designing new products, rendering animated films, testing software, searching for energy, predicting the weather, and finding new cures for disease.
+Previously, few people had access to the computing power for these scenarios.
+With Azure Batch, that power is available to you when you need it, without any capital investment.

-Azure Batch runs the applications you use on workstations and clusters today.
-It’s easy to cloud-enable your exe and scripts to scale out.
-Azure Batch provides a queue to receive the work you want to run, and executes your applications.
-Describe the data that need to be moved to the cloud for processing, how the data should be distributed, what parameters to use for each task, and the command line to start.
-Think about this like an assembly line with multiple applications.
-Azure Batch makes it easy to share data between steps and manage the execution as a whole.
+Batch runs the applications that you use on workstations and clusters.
+It’s easy to cloud-enable your executable files and scripts to scale out.
+Batch provides a queue to receive the work that you want to run and executes your applications.
+Describe the data that need to be moved to the cloud for processing, how the data should be distributed, what parameters to use for each task, and the command to start the process.
+Think about it like an assembly line with multiple applications.
+With Batch, you can share data between steps and manage the execution as a whole.

-You use a workstation today, maybe a small cluster, or you wait in a queue to run your jobs.
-What if you have access to 16 cores, 100 cores, 10,000 cores or even 100,000 cores when you needed it, and only had to pay for what you used?
-With Azure Batch you can.
-Avoid the bottlenecks and waiting that limit your imagination.
+You use a workstation, maybe a small cluster, or you wait in a queue to run your jobs.
+What if you had access to 16 cores, or even 100,000 cores when you needed them, and only had to pay for what you used?
+With Batch you can.
+Avoid the waiting that can limit your imagination.
 What could you do on Azure that you can’t do today?